File IQ Installation for AWS EC2

 File IQ Firewall requirements

-When enabling File IQ, the Nasuni Edge Appliance requires access to the Azure Event Hub.
+When you enable File IQ, the Nasuni Edge Appliance requires access to the Azure Event Hub.
 The File IQ Appliance section of the Firewall and Port Requirements documents all network ports and access requirements for the File IQ Service on the NEA.

 Before you activate File IQ on the File IQ Appliance, complete the File IQ Firewall Requirements for File IQ.

-2. Installing the File IQ Using the Amazon EC2 AMI
+2. Installing File IQ Using the Amazon EC2 AMI

 This step describes how to install the File IQ Appliance using the File IQ Amazon Machine Image (AMI) from account.nasuni.com.